tettehosabutey49/Churn-Prediction-Deployment-APP/README.md

 - Dashboard page : Provides stakeholders the opportunity to visualize EDA and related information on metrics
 - Predict page: Gives stakeholders the opportunity to select various combination of features and models to predict whether a customer will churn or not with the probability churning or not churning
 - History page : Provides stakeholders the historic data on old predictions made.
 - Bulk prediction : This page gives a bulk prediction option, allowing stakholders to upload their data sets and obtain predictions of the entire dataset.
+To use bulk prediction, make sure your dataset has the same structure as the dataframe on the data page.
+You can use the demo_df.csv file in the data folder in my repository just for demonstration purposes.

 ## Key Insights
 ### Data Exploration